 - About Us

 - Donate to POST

 It’s pumpkin patch season in the Bay Area and, if you haven’t noticed, that’s kind of a big deal around here.
 I know what you might be thinking—sure, you could always snag a couple decent pumpkins on your next trip to the grocery store.
 But is that really how you want to play it?
 Is it only about fall decor?

 Visiting a pumpkin patch is one of those things where the journey really is the destination, as cliché as that sounds.
 It’s about the experience being outside with friends and family, the crisp fall air, corn mazes and tractor rides.
-It’s about making memories in the big open spaces of this extraordinary place we call home.
+It’s about making memories in the big open spaces of this extraordinary place.

 We love connecting folks with our local farmland.
 It’s part of the reason we’re working so hard to protect it.
 So, to help you find that perfect pumpkin, here are some of our favorite patches on the Peninsula and in the South Bay.
 Happy hunting!

 Peninsula Open Space Trust (POST) protects open space on the Peninsula and in the South Bay for the benefit of all.
 Since its founding in 1977, POST has been responsible for saving more than 77,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
 Learn more